Find the Right Factory For Your New Custom Product

 Quality Control

-Quality control, aka “QC” is arguably one of the hardest production steps to get right.
-The Product EVO Quality Control (QC) Checklist details all of the requirements a factory needs to set up an effective quality control system.
-Consider that a U.S.-based manufacturing partner can assist you with the following:
+One of the hardest and most frustrating manufacturing steps to get right is Quality Control, aka “QC.”
+A manufacturing partner here in the U.S. can help you determine and deliver all the detailed requirements a factory needs to set up an effective quality control system.
+A U.S.-based manufacturing partner can assist you with:

-• Bill of Materials (BOM) lists all the materials, components, parts, and sub-assemblies needed to create a product or the ingredient list including Pantone or RAL colors.
+• Assembling a Bill of Materials (BOM) that details all the materials, components, parts, and sub-assemblies needed to create your product.

-• Don’t forget Critical Function as it’s easy to assume that your factory knows what your product should do but that’s not always the case.
+• Explaining Your Product’s Critical Function because it’s easy to assume that your factory knows what your product should do (but that’s not always the case).

-• Understanding Acceptable Quality Levels (AQL) are defined as the quality level that is the least tolerable for acceptance (either critical, major, or minor).
+• Understanding Acceptable Quality Levels (AQL) which are defined as the least tolerable level for acceptance (either critical, major, or minor).

 Logistics

-For example, a disc golf client of ours had tested their shipping cartons repeatedly to ensure that their palates of product would arrive to the U.S. in mint condition—but hadn’t put the same care into testing their direct-to-consumer packaging.
-Resulting in many broken and bent discs arriving to unhappy customers.
-We worked with them to get to the root of the problem, and solve their packaging problem with a quick change to their supplier and operations to get the issue resolved quickly.
+One year a disc golf client of ours had tested their shipping cartons repeatedly to ensure that their pallets of product would arrive to the U.S. in mint condition—but hadn’t put the same care into testing their direct-to-consumer packaging.
+This resulted in many broken and bent discs arriving to unhappy customers.
+We were able to identify the problem and resolve it with a quick change to their supplier, and by streamlining some of their shipping operations.

-• Choosing Correct Shipping Cartons.
-Your factory will always underestimate how much abuse cartons take during international shipping.
-Often, factories pack far too much product into a carton and inadvertently crush the internal packaging during shipping.
-Using a suitable shipping carton for your product is especially true for Air Freight and LCL shipments.
+• Choosing correct shipping cartons that don’t inadvertently crush the internal packaging during shipping.
+Using a suitable shipping carton for your product is especially important for Air Freight and LCL shipments.

-Now that you have all of the specifications in one place, you’ll want to use them to create clear expectations around what will be accepted and rejected after production, so that there will be no surprises.
-As we’ve covered extensively in this guide, communication is a make-or-break component of your manufacturing experience.
-A US-based manufacturing partner can help your development process by:
+Now that you have all of your specifications in one place, you’ll want to use them to create clear expectations around what will be accepted and rejected after production so that there will be no surprises.
+As we’ve covered extensively in this guide, communication can be a make-or-break component of your manufacturing experience, so you may choose to have experts handle that for you.
+A U.S.-based manufacturing partner can help you in your product development process by:

 • Catching the stuff that usually gets missed

-Once you’ve thoroughly researched, selected and qualified your factory, it’s time to focus on preparing for your first production run.
-You’ll need to have your QC, AQL, and logistical standards ready, and everything should be thrice checked, to make sure everything is covered for your first production run and future success.
+Once you’ve thoroughly researched, selected, and qualified your factory, you’ll be preparing for your first production run.
+You’ll need to have your QC, AQL, and logistical standards ready.

-To learn so much more about every step of the product development process, make sure to check out our blog, and follow our social channels as a resource.
+To learn more about every step of the product development process, make sure to check out our blog and follow our social media channels as a resource.

 Final thoughts on finding your Right Fit Factory™